|Up Previous Next|

 If the circuit is a space and the device has fewer poles than the circuit, the circuit will be split into multiple single-pole circuits.
-The device is connected to the first circuit.
-The other circuits are left as single pole spaces in the distribution equipment.
+The device will be connected to the first circuit.
+The other circuits will be left as single-pole spaces in the distribution equipment.

-Increment circuit: The first time you press ENTER, the current circuit will be incremented to the next circuit.
+Increment circuit: Press ENTER once to increment to the next circuit.
 On panels, the next circuit will be on the same side of the panel as the current circuit.
 The increment function will not move between the odd and even sides of the panel.